RealDoigt/General-Purpose-Shell/doc/spec.md

 ##### Escape sequences

-Escape sequences are special character sequences which start with the character `\`
+Escape sequences are special character sequences which begin with the backslash character (`\`).
+They are used for characters that are not practical to type on a keyboard:

+`\t`
+`\r`
+`\n`
+`\0`
+`\'`
+`\\`

+If an implementer finds out that a desired host platform doesn't support well other characters which are normally well supported on modern platforms, the implementer should add more escape sequences to accomodate the host platform.

+Ideally, an implementation which encounters an unsupported escape sequence could simply remove the backslash character from the string constant and not do anything else with it.

 ## Constants